 In April 2016, our Board of Directors authorized a stock repurchase program totaling 1.0 million shares.
-This was in addition to the previously-approved program to repurchase up to 4.5 million shares.
-During fiscal 2017, we repurchased 642,277 shares under these programs.
-As of June 30, 2017, 872,481 shares were available for additional repurchase under the current program.
+This program was completed in March 2018.
+In March 2018, the Board of Directors authorized a new stock repurchase program of up to 1,000,000 shares.
+During fiscal 2018, we repurchased 872,481 under the former program and 148,977 under the current program for a total of 1,021,458 shares.
+As of June 30, 2018, 851,023 shares were available for additional repurchase under the current program.
+Repurchases may be made from time to time through open-market purchases or privately-negotiated transactions at our discretion.
 Upon repurchase, the shares are restored to the status of authorized but unissued shares and we record them as a reduction in the number of shares of Common Stock issued and outstanding in our consolidated financial statements.